Barnwell: The injuries shaking up the NFL playoff race

 Denzel Perryman, Los Angeles Chargers

-Perryman is not the sexiest name in the league, but the Chargers' inside linebacker was sorely missed on Sunday.
-The 2015 second-round pick went down early in the Week 10 win over the Raiders and was subsequently placed on injured reserve last week.
+Perryman is not the sexiest name in the league, but the Chargers inside linebacker was sorely missed on Sunday.
+The 2015 second-round pick went down early in the Week 10 win over the Raiders and was placed on injured reserve last week.
 The Chargers replaced him with a combination of Kyle Emanuel and Uchenna Nwosu, and while Emanuel helped out on a fourth-down stop early in the game, the Broncos have to be happy with what they accomplished in Perryman's absence.

 Denver ran the ball 19 times for 108 yards and three touchdowns on Sunday, an impressive total from a team down its two best interior linemen in Ronald Leary and Matt Paradis.
 Running back Phillip Lindsay also had four catches for 27 yards.
 Case Keenum did most of his work over the middle of the field, too, going 7-of-10 for 87 yards on passes between the numbers.